pingidentity/pingone-magiclink-sample-solution/README.md

 Postman scripts [here](artefacts/postman.collection) have been required to test the solution out without a mobile application.

+Important: The Magic Link web service needs to be running with devmode=true.
+This allows the Postman scripts to retrieve the OTL in the OIDC claim dropoff call.

 Import the collection into postman and modify the following Collection Variables:

 Configuration Name | Description | Example